 Tape a length of nichrome wire about 4 feet on to a table then connect its two ends to the power supply.
 As soon as the connection is made, the nichrome wire starts to generate heat.
 At a length of 4 feet, a 0.27 mm nichrome wire powered by a 12V 2A converter (or even directly via batteries) would not really generate much heat (it would be safe enough to hold).
 Let it warm up for 2 minutes and then sever the connection.
 You should be able to feel that it has increased its temperature a bit.
 Now try to shorten the wire by sliding the connector, perhaps by a few centimeters, then repeat the procedure described above.
 With each trial, you will notice that it becomes warmer and warmer.
 Since active heaters only need to raise the temperature of the lens/corrector plate by a couple of degrees, a ‘lukewarm’ or warm-water-hot-coffee-temperature should be more than enough to eliminate dew.
 Note that we don’t want it too cold either, since without enough heat, it would not be powerful against nights with exceptionally high amounts of dew!
 Stop when a comfortably warm temperature is achieved.
 Measure the length of wire.
 It should determine the minimum length of nichrome wire that we should use.
 In my setup, I used a 2-feet long nichrome wire.

-If you are comfortable dealing with calculations, you could just calculate the resistance in the same manner resistor-based heaters are calculated, and then use the ohmmeter to determine the proper wire length.
+You may calculate the resistance and then use an ohmmeter to determine the proper wire length.
 For instance if you have an 8-inch objective, Sky & Telescope suggests that we deliver 3 watts of power for an 8-inch lens/corrector plate and 1½ watts for a finderscope objective or eyepiece.
 The required resistance that will generate the desired heat is determined by the following formula:

 Resistance needed = The square of the voltage of the power source divided by the amount of power or watts needed.